mgorav/KnowledgeEngineeringLLM/docs/llm_open_source.md

 Attention(Q,K,V) = softmax(QK^T/√d)V
 ```

+The attention mechanism is a key component powering the capabilities of large language models like BERT and GPT-2.
+Let's explore the self-attention formula in more detail:

+**Attention(Q,K,V) = softmax(QK^T/√d)V**

+Here's what each variable denotes:

+**Q:** Queries matrix.
+Each row represents the vector embedding for a token in the input text sequence that attention is applied on.

+**K:** Keys matrix.
+Analogous to queries - each row holds the vector for an input token.

+**V:** Values matrix.
+Again each row contains the embedding vector for an input token.

+Intuitively, queries Q represent what we want to focus attention on, keys K indicate what to match against, and values V hold what content we want to extract.

+The **softmax** normalizes weights assigning importance scores.
+Higher scores denote closer query-key matches.

+**QK^T:** This performs a matrix multiplication between queries and keys.
+The result captures query-key compatibility for every pair of tokens.

+**√d**: The d dimensionality scaling factor prevents dot products from growing too large with high-dimensional embeddings.

+**Final Output:** The output is a matrix containing attention weighted embedding value vectors - essentially tokens with their representations enriched by relationships modeled via multi-headed self-attention.

+In short, self-attention leverages this mathematical machinery to relate words in a sentence irrespective of relative positioning, enabling language understanding.
+The formulas power modern NLP!

 Stacking such layers enables modeling linguistic hierarchy.
 Pretraining on massive text corpora provides the breadth of language grounding.

 ### GPT-2: Sculpting Probability Distributions